magomimmo/lightning-dev-site/tutorial/02-web-client.md

 You'll immediately see the change of the state of the channel from `pending` to `active`.

-As you remember, this above is needed to create the on-chain funding transaction in the simnet blockchain.
+As you remember, the above generation is needed to create the on-chain funding transaction in the simnet blockchain.
 Note that Alice's local balance is `991,312`, because she had to pay a fee of `8,688` Satoshi to the miner of the blocks recording the opening of the channel.

 #### Sending single hop payments

 In the `Payments/Invoices` section you should still see Alice's payments from the previous Stage 1 tutorial.
-As from the Stage 1 tutorial, let Bob create a payment request.
+Let Bob create a payment request.
 You need to do this in a terminal window.

 ```bash
 # from the same terminal window used to generate blocks